By Sue Rodman

-I had a request recently from a Twitter friend asking what there was to do in Atlanta on Christmas Day.
+I had a request recently from a Twitter friend asking about things to do in Atlanta on Christmas Day.
 If you don’t celebrate Christmas, or you’re dying to get away from the family after the packages are unwrapped and the dinner dishes are cleared, here are some suggestions.
 Do you have a favorite place you go on Christmas?
 If so, share it with us.

 Ice Skating in Atlanta

-Atlanta has three fantastic ice rinks within the city.
+Atlanta has several fantastic ice rinks within the city.
 Here is an overview of Atlanta area outdoor ice skating rinks.
-The Astor Ice Rink at the St. Regis and the Centennial Olympic Park ice skating rink are both open on Christmas Day.
+The Astor Ice Rink at the St. Regis, Atlantic Station, Lake Lanier and the Centennial Olympic Park ice skating rink are all open on Christmas Day.
 Click the links for information on each rink.
-For photos of the Astor Ice Rink at the St. Regis, visit Field Trips with Sue on Facebook (note these photos are from our visit in 2010)

 Movies in Atlanta

 When I was a kid, my older brothers would come home from college for Christmas.
 After dinner, they’d take me with them to the movies.
-Goldstar had a great deal recently for discount tickets to AMC Theaters.
+In the past, Goldstar has had great deals for discount tickets to AMC Theaters.
 In addition, here is a list of cheap movie theaters in Atlanta – call first to make sure they are open on Christmas Day.